datarobot/airflow-provider-datarobot/README.md

 - `GetOrCreateCredentialOperator`

-    Fetching credentials by Credential name and return Credentials ID.
+    Fetching credential by name and return `credential_id`.
     Attempt to find DataRobot credential with the provided name and in case if credential does not exist it will create it using Airflow preconfigured connection with the same connection name.